mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

   - `options.initialWidth` (*Breakpoint* [optional]):
   As `window.innerWidth` is unavailable on the server, we default to rendering an empty component during the first mount.
-  In some situation, you might want to use an heuristic to approximate the screen width of the client browser screen width.
+  You might want to use an heuristic to approximate the screen width of the client browser screen width.
   For instance, you could be using the user-agent or the client-hints. https://caniuse.com/#search=client%20hint, we also can set the initial width